-The OIG noted that Facility leaders were actively engaged with employees and patients and were working to improve patient satisfaction scores by utilizing additional patient survey data and

-Town Hall meetings.
-Organizational leaders appeared to support efforts related to patient safety, quality care, and other positive outcomes (such as initiating processes and plans to maintain positive perceptions of the Facility through active stakeholder engagement).
-However, the presence of organizational risk factors, as evidenced by a lack of identification and reporting of sentinel events may contribute to future issues of noncompliance and/or lapses in patient safety unless corrective processes are implemented and continuously monitored.
-Although the leadership team was knowledgeable about selected SAIL metrics, the leaders should continue to take actions to improve care and performance of selected Quality of Care and Efficiency metrics that are likely contributing to the current "3-Star" rating.
+The leadership team has been working together since September 2017 when the Chief of Staff was appointed.
+The OIG noted that employees and patients appeared satisfied with the leadership team and the care provided.
+Organizational leaders appeared to support efforts related to patient safety, quality care, and other positive outcomes.
+The OIG did not identify any significant organizational risks.
+Although the leadership team was knowledgeable about selected SAIL metrics, the leaders should continue to take actions to improve care and maintain performance of selected Quality of Care and Efficiency metrics that are likely contrib outing to the improvement from the previous "2-Star" to the current "3-Star" rating.